A Skill Developement Course

 Want to be able to mix diving gas (nitrogen, oxygen, and helium)?
 This one-day course provides training in mixing Nitrox (or also helium mixes).
 Both courses covers theory, complemented by practice to test skills learned in aspects of mixing gas.
 Successful candidates will be confident to mix gas to within safe diving tolerances for either Nitrox or also gases using helium.

 Want to learn how to get a boat to a dive site and back?
 This two-day classroom and practical course will teach you the basic techniques of marine navigation including how to locate a dive site.
 This will ultimately help you plan and manage dives undertaken by BSAC branches in any type of boat.
 The course focuses on the techniques of chartwork, position fixing, and navigation.
 This course goes hand-in-hand with the practical Boat Handling course.

-Buoyancy and Trim Workshop –Considered an essential Skill Development qualification.
+Buoyancy and Trim Workshop –Considered an essential Skill Development qualification

 Perfecting buoyancy control is a major step towards safe and comfortable diving.
 This workshop aims to build on your existing skills by equipping you with the correct buoyancy and trim techniques needed to get the most out of your diving.
 The key aim of this one-day workshop is to help you to experience and understand the issues that affect buoyancy and trim, overcome over weighting and to maintain good buoyancy and trim at varying depths.
 There are four levels of achievement to be awarded – bronze, silver, gold and black – based on the levels at which the student’s buoyancy can be maintained.